jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

   the terminal shows a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ for the call to ``this_year``

-* I add the new exception to the running list
+* I add the exception to the running list of exceptions encountered

   .. code-block:: python

     # Exceptions Encountered
     # AssertionError
     # ModuleNotFoundError
     # AttributeError
     # NameError

 * then add a definition for ``this_year`` to the top of ``test_person_factory.py``